 Hot flashes: Hot flashes are a very common complaint for women in menopause.
 These flashes can be mild or strong and can happen multiple times per day.
 When they occur at night, they can leave you feeling sweaty and then chilled afterward.
 That often disrupts sleep patterns, whether you wake up fully during a hot flash or not.

 Daytime fatigue: Not getting good sleep at night can mean not feeling awake during the day.
 Feeling fatigued, sleepy, or without energy, especially in the afternoon, is another common complaint for women going through menopause.
-With better sleep at night, this complaint often lessens or goes away entirely.
+With better sleep at night, this problem often lessens or goes away entirely.

 Anxiety and depression: Some women struggle with new or heightened anxiety and depression during menopause, and that can keep them awake at night.
 It’s hard to sleep when you’re anxious or depressed, but there are treatments that can help make things better.